Şeref Görkey

-Şeref Görkey (1 January 1913 - 10 November 2004) was a Turkish footballer and manager who mainly served Turkish side Beşiktaş throughout his career.
+Şeref Görkey (3 December 1913 – 10 November 2004) was a Turkish footballer and manager who mainly served Turkish side Beşiktaş throughout his career.
 Nicknamed Voleci Şeref, literally meaning "Şeref the Volley Scorer", due to his tally of scoring 99 goals of volley shots during his career, Görkey wore number 10 shirt whilst his entire spell at Beşiktaş.
 He was also part of Turkey's squad at the 1936 Summer Olympics, but he did not play in any matches.

 Club career

-Görkey scored 320 goals during his career, where he is one of the most scoring players in fierce rivalries of Beşiktaş, scoring 30 goals to Galatasaray and 13 goals to Fenerbahçe, respectively.
+Görkey scored 320 goals during his career.
+He is one of the most scoring players in fierce rivalries of Beşiktaş, scoring 30 goals to Galatasaray and 13 goals to Fenerbahçe.